cocos/cocos-engine/EngineErrorMap.md

 ### 3610

-The type of %s must be CCFloat or cc.Integer, not Number.
+The type of %s must be CCFloat or CCInteger, not Number.

 ### 3611